NIHON NOHYAKU CO., LTD.

 Human Rights Due Diligence

-1) Identification of negative impacts on business and human rights (human rights violation risk)
+1) Consideration of the negative impacts in business and human rights (risk of human rights violations)

 The Group conducts awareness-raising activities for officers and employees to ensure that they correctly understand and recognize respect for human rights.
 Specifically, in FY2023, we conducted human rights training and workplace discussions amongst all employees, encouraged employees to attend external seminars related to human rights management, conducted compliance training twice a year, distributed a monthly e-mail newsletter on compliance to all employees, and other initiatives.